Markha Valley - Dzo Jongo East 6218m/20,400ft - Zalung Karpo La - Tsogra

 Time to stretch the legs, we pack for some hot weather trekking today with a hat, sunscreen, snacks and plenty of water.

-It is only a couple of hours of sometimes hot and sunny walking to our camp where there is shade and a wonderful afternoon tea awaits.
-We introduce our crew and the camp, and your tent; your home for the following weeks.
+After breakfast, we drive an hour or so to delightful, historic Alchi, the oldest intact gompa in the region.
+After an early lunch, we drive to Chiling and across the new road bridge to Skyu, where our crew are waiting for us.
+We trek for a couple of hours to our camp where there is shade and a wonderful afternoon tea awaits.
+We introduce our crew and the camp, and your tent; your home for the following week or so.
 In the warmth, we usually eat dinner and breakfast outside for tonight and the next couple of days.

 Afternoon tea is ready!
 Our shady Skyu campsite - Jamie